sw2719/steam-account-switcher/README.md

 * Intial Release (v1.1)

-# Upcoming Features / Changes
+# Upcoming Features / Improvements
 * Improving code & readability (Continuous)
+* Adding English comments.
+* Adding docstrings.
+* Changing source code strings to English.

 # About the code
 * Keep in mind that I'm _quite_ new to Python.
 I'm sorry if my code is dirty, hard to read, or poorly written.
 * Lots of global keywords.
 Yeah I know.
 They are bad.
 I just don't know how to do it without them.
 I could use parameters but to call a function with parameters in tkinter widgets, I need to use lambda or whatever.
 And I thought using globals would be better than lambdas.
 Any advices are appreciated.
-* There are English and Korean version codes.
-English one doesn't have comments (I plan to do that).

 # How to use
 1. Unpack the archive